Phlebotomy Certification Decatur, Illinois

 Preparing to take the Certification Exam

 Once you have registered to take the certification exam, you should prepare by reviewing study materials provided to you by the certification agency.
 Every agency has examination materials based on their competency exams.
 Be certain to study each day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly enlarge your chances of passing the certification exam.
-NPS provides full review materials, unlimited practice exams and three chances to attempt the final certification exam.
+NPS provides full review materials, unlimited practice exams and one chance to attempt the final certification exam.

 After you have passed the certification exam, your credentials are immediately inputted in the national registry and a digital copy of your credentials is available in your account.
 Your digital copy, and your NPS transcripts, should be downloaded and printed for use as proof of certification.